ericthayer/ethayer-design/content/hire-me/_index.md

 title = "Hire Me"
-description = "At my dream job, my team and I would…" headline = "Hire Me" subheader = "I'm want to be part of a product design or development team that cares deeply about communication, accessibility and performance based UI/UX solutions." headerStyle = "small bg-dark gradient-blue-purple-270" headerBGImage = ""
+description = "At my dream job, my team and I would…" headline = "Hire Me" subtitle = "I'm want to be part of a product design or development team that cares deeply about communication, accessibility and performance based UI/UX solutions." headerStyle = "small bg-dark gradient-blue-purple-270" headerBGImage = ""
 +++